-FIGURE 2.
-Reflected power and power from a simulated probe in the structure vs. time.
+Figure 2: Reflected power and power from a simulated probe in the structure vs. time.
 Power from the probe is arbitrarily normalized.
 Emission starts at 60 ns.
 Dashed curves - no emission, solid curves - with emission.

-- 2. The currents detune the whole structure, causing the π -resonance to shift from the working frequency.
-This shift causes rf energy to reflect from input iris of the structure. - 3.
-The increase of the electric field in the cells (due to emitted currents) is generally smaller than for the TW structure.
+- Electromagnetic fields in the structure collapse just after emission starts.
+Currents pass across the whole cavity and absorb a major part of the stored rf energy in a few nanoseconds, compared to a filling time of ~100 ns. - 2.
+The currents detune the whole structure, causing the π -resonance to shift from the working frequency.
+This shift causes rf energy to reflect from input iris of the structure - The increase of the electric field in the cells (due to emitted currents) is generally smaller than for the TW structure.

 The main difference between the TW and SW case is in the coupling of the structure cavity to the input waveguide.
-The goal in TW coupler design is to have a small reflection from the coupler over a wide frequency range $(\frac{\Delta f}{f} \sim 10^{-3})$.
-In the SW case, the goal is a small reflection from the beam-loaded structure in a narrow frequency range $(\frac{\Delta f}{f} \sim 10^{-4})$.
+The goal in TW coupler design is to have a small reflection from the coupler over a wide frequency range ($\frac{\triangle f}{f} \sim 10^{-3}$).
+In the SW case, the goal is a small reflection from the beamloaded structure in a narrow frequency range ($\frac{\triangle f}{f} \sim 10^{-4}$).
 In the TW case breakdown currents on the order of 10 A have a negligible effect on transmission and reflection of rf power, but in the SW case the same current shifts the resonant frequency enough to cause reflection of a major part of the incident rf power.
 We think that this high sensitivity of the SW structure to the breakdown currents may explain why the SW structures have reached higher maximum gradients than TW structures.